zhanggyb/sigcxx/README.md

 - Based on fast C++ delegates
 - Powered by C++11 variadic template
 - Multicast
-- Events can be virtual and pure virtual
+- Slot can be virtual and pure virtual
-- Event chaining
+- Signal chaining
 - Automatic disconnecting

 ## Usage